aws-samples/amazon-bedrock-samples/rag-solutions/contextual-chatbot-using-knowledgebase-guardrails/README.md

 Once the guardrail is created now we need to add a version. **Take a note of guardrail id.**
 </br><img src="images/gr-version.png" alt="gr-version" width="600" align="center"/></br>

-Congratulations, your Knowledge base is ready.
+Congratulations, your Guardrail is ready.

 Note that you can also use Knowledge Bases for Amazon Bedrock service APIs and the [AWS Command Line Interface](http://aws.amazon.com/cli) (AWS CLI) to programmatically create a knowledge base.
 You will need to run various sections of the Jupyter notebook provided under the /notebook folder in the code base you cloned earlier.